gulbrandsoy/dyndns/README.md

 It can update as many domains as you like, but only for one Linode account/API Key.

+It supports both IPv4 and IPv6.
+Linode will use IPv6 if your system is broadcasting that.

 #How to use

 All commands are in quotes ("")!